pabsan-0/arduino-serial-driver/README.md

 A multifunctional arduino sketch and a C library with a serial interface to your Arduino board.

-TODO commands not working: assess retcode standard TODO consecutive communications cause timeout on first try of second call
+TODO consecutive communications cause timeout on first try of second call

 ## Compilation

+Compile the host side and upload the arduino side with `make all`, then run the host side with `./main`.
+The next sections show the separate commands in each side.

 ### Arduino side